davidhenty/Intro-to-HPC/content/Part1_Supercomputing/Introduction_to_Supercomputing.md

 This point was very well described by Andy Green, the driver of the Bloodhound SSC supersonic car which is aiming to break the world land speed record.
 In an interview on BBC’s 5 live Drive, broadcast on 4th January 2017, Adrian Goldberg asked Andy about the risks involved compared to the records set by the famous British driver Malcolm Campbell over 80 years ago:

-Adrian: “But if you’re travelling at supersonic speeds and you’re breaking records, so by definition doing something that hasn’t been done before, there must be a risk?
+Adrian: "But if you’re travelling at supersonic speeds and you’re breaking records, so by definition doing something that hasn’t been done before, there must be a risk?"

-Andy: “You’re missing the point between something that hasn’t been done before and something that is not fully understood.
-Back in the 1930’s, if you were doing something that hadn’t been done before, there was no other way of doing it apart from to go out and find out, to see what happens.
+Andy: "You’re missing the point between something that hasn’t been done before and something that is not fully understood.
+Back in the 1930’s, if you were doing something that hadn’t been done before, there was no other way of doing it apart from to go out and find out, to see what happens."

-Nowadays you can actually produce a computer model in a supercomputer and spend literally years researching a programme down to an extraordinarily fine level of detail so that when you actually go out to push back the boundary of human endeavour, to achieve something absolutely remarkable that will make everybody look round and go ‘wow, that was impressive!’, you can actually do it in a safe, step-by-step controlled way.
-You can actually understand the problem in advance and that’s all the difference.”
+"Nowadays you can actually produce a computer model in a supercomputer and spend literally years researching a programme down to an extraordinarily fine level of detail so that when you actually go out to push back the boundary of human endeavour, to achieve something absolutely remarkable that will make everybody look round and go ‘wow, that was impressive!’, you can actually do it in a safe, step-by-step controlled way.
+You can actually understand the problem in advance and that’s all the difference."

 © SURFsara, BBC